 We have presented a bidirectional mapping between code and architecture model specified by UML class, composite structure, and state machine diagrams.
 The idea is to raise the abstraction level of an existing programming language in order to reduce the abstraction gap between modeling and coding.
 The mapping is used as input in our model-code synchronization mechanism presented in [8].

 For the moment, the approach is implemented for UML and C++.
 In the future, we will extensively evaluate the approach for different aspects: synchronization correctness, feasibility, and scalability.
-Furthermore, we will apply our approach to other programming languages such as Java and C# and investigate how this work may scale to modern architectures.
+Furthermore, we will apply our approach to other programming languages such as Java and C# and investigate how this work may scale on modern architectures.

 REFERENCES